KUWAITNET/django-admin-commands/README.rst

                     ]
                 # You can also use the following to allow all commands
                 # 'allowed_commands': 'all'

-        }
+                'use_django_rq': True, # If you want to use django-rq to execute the commands, default is False }

 * Navigate to the admin site and you will see a new section called `Management Commands` with commands to execute and see their logs